tabrezcool6/Blogs-Application-Using-Flutter/README.md

 samples, guidance on mobile development, and a full API reference.
 >>>>>>> 65f0baec7b0a20482d7966a683bb3ead7b6c0c08

+credits:
+All the topics and concepts here are learned and implemented from #Rivaan Ranawat

 1.
 ## Code to create Blogs Table in Supabase Database